 Frequently called upon as an authority on wild dolphins and whales in this area, Capt.
 Dave is also a popular speaker, entertaining and educating a wide variety of audiences, from volunteer groups to marine mammal enthusiasts and school groups.

 Capt.
 Dave has appeared on ABC, CBS, NBC, as well as local network affiliates and the Travel Channel.
 His photographs have appeared on the cover of newspapers and magazines and have appeared on special exhibit at various locales.
 He also worked with filmmaker Greg McGillivray for the IMAX film Dolphins, helping to locate large herds of dolphin.

 Capt.
 Dave has traveled throughout California talking to other skippers and whale researchers to gain additional footage, as well as to Alaska, Hawaii, Mexico, the South Pacific and French Polynesia to learn more about the animals he encounters

 from those who study them.

 Committed to promoting awareness of Southern California’s ocean, Capt.
-Dave introduced and organized the first Ocean Awareness Day, now an annual two-day event during the Dana Point Festival
+Dave introduced and organized the first Ocean Awareness Day, now an annual event during the Dana Point Festival of Whales.

-says Capt.
+“The Southern California coast is alive”, says Capt.
 Dave and now, after five years, viewers can see it for themselves.

 Who is who?